MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/New-MgUserProfileName.md

 ### -Pronunciation
 personNamePronounciation
-To construct, please use Get-Help -Online and see NOTES section for PRONUNCIATION properties and create a hash table.
+To construct, see NOTES section for PRONUNCIATION properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphPersonNamePronounciation